Armed standoff in Davis County closes part of U.S. 89 | Gephardt Daily

 “We have about 50 officers that are still here trying to bring this to a peaceful conclusion,” Dinsmore said at 10:30 a.m.

-The suspect is believed to be a 30-year-old man.
+As of noon, the standoff was ongoing.
+The suspect is a 30-year-old man.

 Dinsmore said a portion of U.S. 89 is closed.
 The northbound lanes are closed from Antelope Drive, and the southbound lanes are closed from South Weber.